intari/AndroidToolboxNanoCore/docs/index.md

 Libs also needed
 ===
 * CustomLogger (latest version)
-* KalmanLocationManager (latest version)
 * ...

-TODO: note about libs we import (a lot of Rx ones) and requirements (Java 8)
+TODO: note about libs we import and requirements (Java 8)